Communication

 Open-ended questions

-Questions that cannot be answered with yes or no. "How did you spend the weekend?" or "What was the hardest part of that project?"
-For instance, "What impressed you most?" opens more conversation than "Did you enjoy it?"
+These cannot be answered with yes or no. "How did you spend the weekend?" or "What was the hardest part of that project?"
+For instance, "What impressed you most?" opens far more conversation than "Did you enjoy it?"

 Probing questions

-"Why is that?" or "Can you elaborate?" takes conversations deeper.
-Going beyond surface level makes the other person feel genuinely heard.
+"Why is that?" or "Can you elaborate?" takes the conversation beyond surface level, making the other person feel genuinely heard.

 Building Trust Through Questions